 DuPont™ Hytrel® is a class of thermoplastic elastomers that has the flexibility of elastomers, and the strength and processability of thermoplastics.
-Hytrel is used in many different industrial appliations, including mechanical gears, consumer electronics, seals, cable insulation, etc. The mechanical response of Hytrel, and other thermoplastic elastomers, can be challenging to accurately represent in a material model for FE analysis.
+Hytrel is used in many different industrial applications, including mechanical gears, consumer electronics, seals, cable insulation, etc. Finding an accurate Hytrel material model, or a material model for similar materials, is very important for FE analysis.
 The reason for this is that the material behaves somewhere between an elastomer and a thermoplastic.
 Modeling the cyclic response and permanent set is often particularly challenging.
 Fortunately, there are modern non-linear viscoplastic material models that can capture all the experimental behaviors of this material class, including the strain-rate dependence, yielding evolution, strain hardening at large strains, and the recovery during unloading.

 In this article I will show how different material models can predict the response of Hytrel 7246.

 The figure below summarize experimental data that I have for the Hytrel.
 The data consists of uniaxial tension at three different engineering strain rates (0.0005/s, 0.05/s, and 100/s), and uniaxial compression at two engineering strain rates (-0.05/s, and -0.0005/s).
 This data set is not from an optimized smart test plan.
 The data set contains both tension and compression at different strain rates, and also loading followed by unloading.
 But since the experimental data did not contain the reloading response (after unloading), it is not possible to fit a Mullins damage model to the experimental data.
 Unfortunately, the data does not include information about the stress relaxation behavior at different stress levels, or information about the residual strain after unloading from different strain magnitudes.
 In this figure, and all figures below, I used MCalibration to convert the experimentally measured engineering strain and engineering stress to approximate true stress and true strain values.